ESET Review: Quick Expert Summary

 - Webcam protection.

-Device encryption is ESET’s other premium feature — but, like the password manager, it isn’t a good value when compared to other products on the market.
-Most Windows 10 PCs nowadays come bundled with data encryption which works just as well as ESET’s encryption feature.
+The device encryption, like the password manager, isn’t particularly good when compared to other products on the market.
+Plus most modern computers come bundled with data encryption anyway, which works just as well as ESET’s encryption feature.